ajgorhoe/IGLib.workspace.base.iglib/external/ParticleSwarmFoidl/0readme_ParticleSwarmFoidlNew.md

 ## Modified and Improved Project

 The **[00ParticleSwarmFoidlModified.csproj](./src/ParticleSwarmFoidlModified/00ParticleSwarmFoidlModified.csproj)** project started as a copy of [00ParticleSwarmFoidlNew.csproj](./src/ParticleSwarmFoidlNew/00ParticleSwarmFoidlNew.csproj), intended to be modified and improved.
+This is the place for **all future modifications**.